spiral/docs/orm/transactions.md

 > Same is true for `delete` method.

 ## Multiple Commands
-Spiral Record and RecordEntity models support ability to snapshot model data and state for each save operation:
+Spiral Record and RecordEntity models support ability to snapshot model data and state for each save operation even for newly created objects:

 ```php
 $tr = new Transaction();